 2. Turn up the volume.
 There are times (such as 11 am kickoffs against nondescript opponents) when there is zero electricity in the stadium.
 When that happens, I think it is appropriate to crank up the volume on the sound system to help the crowd wake up.
 Ditto for key defensive plays and goal line stands.

 3. Update the playlist.
 I don’t know who is in charge of curating game day music for Husker sporting events, but they must really, really love “Black Betty” by Ram Jam*.
-I swear you cannot go to a Husker even without hearing it.
+I swear you cannot go to a Husker event without hearing it.
 There are some very tired songs in the Memorial Stadium iPod that are long overdue for retirement.
 Replace them any number of newer songs that would get players and fans fired up and help the stadium rock.

 What songs do I suggest?
-Not much.
-My musical tastes typically don’t lend themselves to football stadiums, and b) I don’t claim to have a pulse on what the kids want to listen to.
+Not much. a) My musical tastes typically don’t lend themselves to football stadiums, and b) I don’t claim to have a pulse on what the kids want to listen to.
 I’m not suggesting that Nebraska join the brigade of “Seven Nation Army” schools, but I could get on board with a song that the fans could chant/sing to provide a more intimidating atmosphere.
 Here’s a crazy idea: talk to the players, the captains, etc., and find out what they would like to listen to.

 *And if you are still holding on to the notion that “Black Betty” is a good song to play at a college sporting event in 2013, click on the link to watch Ram Jam perform this classic.
 Hilarious?
 Yes.
 Nightmare inducing?
 Maybe.
 Intimidating?
 No.